sscs-ose/sscs-ose.github.io/_pages/digital.md

 ![OpenLane flow](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/_static/openlane.flow.1.png?raw=true)

 The multitude of tools is controlled by settings which are described [here](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/configuration/README.md).

+If everything goes well, then the flow runs without errors, especially when it comes to timing.
+Occasionally, your design might have setup- or hold-time violations that the tools can not fix automatically.
+In this case, you have to intervene manually, and [this document](https://docs.google.com/document/d/13J1AY1zhzxur8vaFs3rRW9ZWX113rSDs63LezOOoXZ8) can be a starting point where to look for a solution.

 ### Installation of Tools and PDK